NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             mattlong-gcp-00141-2-[0003-0010] batch up infinite 2 idle
             mattlong-gcp-00141-2-[0001-0002]

+            |
-           In this case, there are two nodes that are on and idle (mattlong-gcp-00141-2-[0001-0002]) You can ignore the
+            | In this case, there are two nodes that are on and idle
+              (mattlong-gcp-00141-2-[0001-0002]) You can ignore the
               nodes with a ~ next to their state.
 That means they are currently powered off.

+            |
-           You can then use that list to stop the nodes:
+            | You can then use that list to stop the nodes:

+            |
-           $ sudo scontrol update
+            | $ sudo scontrol update
               nodename=mattlong-gcp-00141-2-[0001-0002] state=power_down

-- How to sudo in as root or a role account on a cluster?[\ `edit </index.php?title=FAQ&action=edit&section=38>`__\ ]
+            .. rubric:: How to sudo in as root or a role account on a cluster?[\ `edit </index.php?title=FAQ&action=edit&section=38>`__\ ]
                :name: how-to-sudo-in-as-root-or-a-role-account-on-a-clusteredit